rpm-software-management/dnf/doc/command_ref.rst

 ------------

 ``dnf [options] info [<package-spec>...]``
-    Is used to list a description and summary information about available packages.
+    Is used to list description and summary information about available packages.

 ---------------
 Install Command